create3000/x_ite/docs/_posts/tutorials/providing-information-about-your-world.md

 ### Classic VRML Encoding

-- see [order of statements](/x_ite/tutorials/building-a-x3d-world/#order-of-statements) for the correct placement of metadata statements
+- See [order of statements](/x_ite/tutorials/building-a-x3d-world/#order-of-statements) for the correct placement of metadata statements

 ```vrml
 META "title" "Our Masterpiece"